hyperledger-cacti/cacti/packages/cacti-plugin-ledger-connector-stellar/README.md

 **Core Aspects**:

 - **Input**: Accepts either a compiled WASM buffer or a WASM hash.

-  - **WASM Buffer**: Uploads compiled code to Stellar, generates a on-chain WASM hash, then deploys the contract.
+  - `wasmBuffer`: Uploads compiled code to Stellar, generates a on-chain WASM hash, then deploys the contract.
 Refer to the [Stellar documentation](https://developers.stellar.org/docs/learn/fundamentals/stellar-data-structures/contracts) for further detail on this process.
-  - **WASM Hash**: Directly deploys the contract using the existing WASM hash.
+  - `wasmHash`: Directly deploys the contract using the existing WASM hash.
+  - `transactionInvocation`: An object containing data about how the transaction should be assembled and executed.

 - **Output**: An object containing the on-chain WASM hash and a unique contract ID of the newly deployed instance.

-- **Transaction Invocation**: Provides data for assembling and executing the transactions.
+#### `run-soroban-transaction` endpoint

+This endpoint is responsible for invoking smart contracts on Soroban (Stellar's smart contract platform) to either change or read a ledger state.

+**Core Aspects**:

+- **Input**: Accepts either a compiled WASM buffer or a WASM hash.
+  - `contractId`: The unique contract id of the contract instance to be invoked.
+  - `method`: The name of the contract method being invoked.
+  - `methodArgs`: An object containing the arguments accepted by the method.
+  - `specXdr`: An array containing the contract specification in XDR format.
+  - `transactionInvocation`: An object containing data about how the transaction should be assembled and executed.
+  - `readOnly`: A flag to indicate when the transaction should not alter ledger state.
+When `true`, the transaction will only be simulated based on the current ledger state and provide an up-to-date output without registering the transaction to the ledger, ensuring no fees are consumed.
+- **Output**: An object containing the response of the transaction invocation.
+  - `result`: The direct output of the invoked contract method.

 ### Usage